olexmal/ragu/docs/DEVELOPER_GUIDE.md

-# RAG System Developer Guide
+# RAGU Developer Guide

+## Overview

+RAGU (Retrieval-Augmented Generation Universal) is built with a modular architecture that separates concerns into distinct components:

 ## Architecture Overview

-The RAG system is built with a modular architecture that separates concerns into distinct components:

 ```
 ┌─────────────────────────────────────────────────────────────────┐